pndaproject/platform-package-repository/README.md

         }
     },
 ```
-- File system: which could be local filesystem, sshfs or mounted volume but his is transparent from a package repository point of view, this will be manage on the provisioning part, as you could see on Heat templates for example.
+- File system: this could be local filesystem, sshfs or mounted volume but is transparent from a package repository point of view.
 ```json
     "FsRepository": {
         "location": {